LockManipulator/Locksport/Safe manipulation/Electronic Dial Magnifier/README.md

-Insert the magnet holder into the body and then insert the magnet (the magnet makes it hard to put in and out).
+1. Insert the magnet holder into the body and then insert the magnet (the magnet makes it hard to put in and out).
-Solder wires to the AS5600 board (wires coming out the back!) and screw it into the body (chip side down).
+2. Solder wires to the AS5600 board (wires coming out the back!) and screw it into the body (chip side down).
 Different brands even of the same aesthetic seem to have slightly different dimensions so you make need to lightly file two of the sides of the pcb to fit.
-Solder each part together and put them in the gripper.
+3. Solder each part together and put them in the gripper or put them in first and then solder.

+There's just enough space for a piece of double sided tape under the battery if you wish.
+Everything else should be a press fit but you can always use a bit of glue if it's too loose.

+Arduino IDE settings:

+Board: ESP32S3 Dev Module
+USB CDC on boot - Enabled
+CPU Frequency: 240MHz (WiFi)
+Core Debug Level: None
+USB DFU On Boot: Disabled
+Erase All Flash Before Sketch Upload: Disabled
+Events Run On: Core 1
+Flash Mode: QIO 80MHz
+Flash Size: 4MB (32MB)
+JTAG Adapter: Disabled
+Arduino Runs On: Core 1
+USB Firmware MSC On Boot: Disabled
+Partition Scheme: Huge APP (3MB No OTA/1MB SPIFFS)
+PSRAM: QSPI PSRAM
+Upload Mode: UART0/Hardware CDC
+Upload Speed: 921600
+USB Mode: Hardware CDC and JTAG

 The code for the encoder uses Rob Tillaart's AS5600 library https://github.com/RobTillaart/AS5600/tree/master